Sp3rick/GroupHelp/README.md

     create solid and relaiable bot base
     implement time zone setting
     create a command parser
-    detect and fill phrases from incompleted languages with en_en
+    implement /help adding help section with all commands

 -medium term:
-    (once bot will be declared ready to use) add code versioning system to update database when user update it optimite database.get, .update and .save to store in temporal array most used chats/users
+    (once bot will be declared ready to use) add code versioning system to update database when user update it optimize database.get, .update and .save to store in temporal array most used chats/users prevent bot messages to reach telegram limit by preventing spam

 -long  term: